joshloftis/verydarkmonokai_vscode_theme/README.md

 ![No open files](/images/no-open-files.png?raw=true)
 ![With file open](/images/with-open-file.png?raw=true)

-(I think the screenshots darken the images a bit.
+(I think the screenshots darken the colors a bit.
 The theme is dark, yes, but a bit lighter I think than these images reveal.
 The text is also more vibrant.)

 **Enjoy!**